danplotkin/PyTorchImageCaptionerTransformer/README.md

 - **Training:**
    - The model is trained using the Adam optimizer with an initial learning rate of 3e-5.
-   - A multiplicative learning rate scheduler is employed to adjust the learning rate during training.
+   - A multiplicative learning rate scheduler is employed to adjust the learning rate during training for the last 10 epochs.
-   - Hyperparameters are used just as they are in the paper:
+   - Hyperparameters:
-     - **Epochs**: 9
+     - **Epochs**: 20
      - **Batch Size**: 40
      - **Encoder Layers**: 12
      - **Decoder Layers**: 4
      - **Number of Heads**: 12
      - **Embed Dimentions**: 768
    - Masked cross-entropy Loss is used as the loss function we minimize.
+   - We use a masked accuracy function to evaluate how well the model generates the highest probability tokens during training.

 - **Evaluation:**
    - Beam search is used during inference to generate multiple candidate captions and select the one with the highest probability.
-   - A masked accuracy is used for my evaulation metric.
+   - We set beam size to 3.

 ## Key Features